-- If the ground is determined suitable for landing, the aircraft will land directly. - If the ground is determined unsuitable for landing, the aircraft will hover and wait for pilot confirmation. - If landing protection is not operational, DJI Pilot 2 will display a landing prompt when the aircraft descends to 0.5 m from the ground.
-Tap Confirm or push the throttle stick all the way down and hold for one second, and the aircraft will land. - After reaching the area above the Home Point, the aircraft will land precisely on the takeoff point.
+- If the ground is determined suitable for landing, the aircraft will land directly. - If the ground is determined unsuitable for landing, the aircraft will hover and wait for pilot confirmation. - If landing protection is not operational, DJI Pilot 2 will display a landing prompt.
+Tap Confirm or push the throttle stick all the way down and hold for one second, and the aircraft will land. - :2: After reaching the area above the Home Point, the aircraft will land precisely on the takeoff point.
 Performing a precision landing is subject to the following conditions: - The Home Point must be recorded upon takeoff and must not be changed during flight. - During takeoff, the aircraft must vertically ascend at least 7 m before moving horizontally. - The Home Point terrain features must remain largely unchanged. - The terrain features of the Home Point must be sufficiently distinctive.
-Terrain such as a snow-covered field is not suitable. - The lighting conditions must not be too bright or too dark.

-During landing, movement of any other control stick apart from the throttle stick will be regarded as giving up precision landing, and the aircraft will descend vertically.
+Terrain such as a snow-covered field is not suitable. - The lighting conditions must not be too bright or too dark. - During landing, movement of any other control stick apart from the throttle stick will be regarded as giving up precision landing, and the aircraft will descend vertically.

-4.10 Sensing System
+4.11 Sensing System

-- 1. Omnidirectional Vision System - 2.
-Auxiliary Light
+- 1. Omnidirectional Vision System

+- 2. Rotating LiDAR

+- 3. Top LiDAR

+- 4. Auxiliary Light

-- 3. Downward Vision System - 4.
-3D Infrared Sensing System
+- 5. 3D Infrared Sensing System

+- 6. Downward Vision System